MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

    is a virtualization feature of Windows that makes it possible to run virtualized computer systems on a physical host computer.
-This is the recommended virtualization technology to use for accelerating the Google Android Emulator.
+This is the recommended virtualization technology to use for accelerating the Android Emulator.
 To learn more about Hyper-V, see [Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/).

 2. **Intel's Hardware Accelerated Execution Manager (HAXM)**.